Bispectral duality and separation of variables from surface defect transition: Surface defect transition and separation of variables

 Note that the integral transformation has been written for observable expressions at each $\bl$.
 Thus, it describes the transition of the regular $\BZ_2$-monodromy surface defect into a $\mathbf{H}$-observable.
 Upon taking the expectation value, we get

 where the integral kernel $\EuScript{K}(\qe_0 ;y)$ is given by

 Note that the relation is valid for any value of $\ve_1,\ve_2$.
 The results of \cite{Nekrasov:2021tik, Jeong:2021bbh, Jeong:2023qdr} (at $N=2$) identifies the left hand side to a twisted coinvariant of four $\widehat{\fsl}(2)$-modules (two (co-)Verma modules and two bi-infinite modules).
 Also, the results of \cite{Nikita:IV,Jeong:2018qpc} (at $N=2$) show that the vacuum expectation value $\langle \mathbf{H}(y) \rangle$ of the $\mathbf{H}$-observable is identified with a Virasoro conformal block, with four generic vertex operators and one simplest degenerate operator (see also \cite{Jeong:2017mfh,Jeong:2020uxz}).
 Thus, the above equation can be interpreted as a transformation between conformal blocks of two different vertex algebras.
 Differently put, it reformulates the simplest example of the KZ/BPZ correspondence \cite{Frenkel95,Stoyanovsky2000ARB,Ribault:2005wp} as a surface defect transition in the $\EN=2$ gauge theory.
+Note that the integral kernel \eqref{eq:kernelsl2} is guaranteed to match with the ones in \cite{Stoyanovsky2000ARB,Frenkel:2015rda}, after reducing the latter to the invariants under the action of global $\fsl(2)$ on $\widehat{\fsl}(2)$-modules and global $SL(2)$ on $\BP^1$ with four marked points, due to the KZ equation solved by the left hand side and the BPZ equation solved by the integrand on the right hand side.